One-time Star #CharlieSheen Now Makes A Living Signing Autographs At #WizardCon

 Charlie Sheen Stops HIV Meds, And His Virus Is Now Detectable

-But many fans expected to see the old party boy Charlie Sheen, but sources say that he appeared sober, and didn’t even look hung over.
+Many fans expected to see the old party boy Charlie Sheen, but sources say that he appeared sober and didn’t even look hung over.

 “I was told he didn’t have anything to drink or anything.
 From what I heard he stayed sober.”

-Another source close to Sheen says that Charlie has tried to save some money by moving back in with his father Martin Sheen.
+Another source close to Sheen says that Charlie has tried to save some money by moving back in with his father, Martin Sheen.
 Over the last few months, Sheen says that his HIV medication gave him dementia-like side effects.

 In Crestfallen White Folks News: Condomless Charlie Sheen Is Signing $60 Autographs To Stay Afloat https://t.co/8aLuiU2hAU pic.twitter.com/P4HRwE9xQU